 In summary, retention and renewals matter because they drive profitability and sustainable growth.
 Businesses that master these areas enjoy a loyal customer base, spend less on firefighting churn, and more on innovation.
 Next, we’ll discuss how services enablement fits into this picture as a strategy to boost customer satisfaction and loyalty.

-“Services enablement” refers to the practice of equipping your service teams with the training, knowledge, and resources they need to deliver exceptional results for customers.
+“services enablement” refers to the practice of equipping your service teams with the training, knowledge, and resources they need to deliver exceptional results for customers.
 It is an internal, employee-focused strategy that ultimately benefits the customer.
 This concept is akin to the well-known “sales enablement,” which prepares sales teams with content and training to sell effectively.
 In the case of services enablement, the focus is on post-sales teams – the people responsible for implementation, customer support, customer success, professional services, and any role that helps customers use a product or service after purchase.

 At its core, services enablement is about ensuring that every customer interaction after the sale is as value-packed and smooth as possible.
 This involves: